locessentials/eng401-business-english-us/unit3/week7/intro-to-spex.md

 As you'll read in the chapter "Translation and localization project and process managers" by Alaina Brandt, the term "specifications" is defined as an “explicit set of requirements to be satisfied by a material, product, system, or service” by ASTM International.

 A [copy of that chapter](https://universidaduic.sharepoint.com/:b:/s/TR35-BusinessEnglishII-2026-1/EVm-Rwbyl9NEhv1MO9yqYMoBKMhIB_WAznAKrDxKqiOAPg?e=c7WNMz) has been provided to you privately.
+This chapter has been shared with you in keeping with [fair use](https://www.lib.uchicago.edu/copyrightinfo/fairuse.html) provisions defined in U.S. copyright law.
 Please do not share this resource outside of the class.

-Any professors who are interested in teaching that chapter can reach out to the author for a copy to be shared in keeping with [fair use](https://www.lib.uchicago.edu/copyrightinfo/fairuse.html) provisions defined in U.S. copyright law.
+*Note: Any instructors who are interested in teaching that chapter can reach out to the author for a copy.*

 Read section 3 (3 pages), "Defining the scope for translation and localization" from the chapter, and then answer these questions to check your understanding.